Portland art blog + news + exhibition reviews + galleries + contemporary northwest art

 Helen Frankenthaler's Spaced Out Orbit (1973) on display at the Portland Art Museum

-Helen Frankenthaler, one of the most important painters of the twentieth century has died at age 83.
-I consider her be the most important artist of what her onetime paramour Clement Greenberg dubbed "Post Painterly Abstraction."
-She was the inventor of the stained canvas technique that other artists like Morris Louis and Kenneth Noland used to remove any separation between color and the canvas.
-What's more she differed from those who followed because she continuously used a poetic approach to abstraction that was tellingly rooted to real experiences...
-I see this as a strength as she makes the otherwise VERY MACHO movement much more varied than it is given credit.
+Helen Frankenthaler, one of the most important painters of the Twentieth Century has died at age 83.
+I consider her be the most important artist of what her onetime paramour Clement Greenberg dubbed, "Post Painterly Abstraction."
+She was the inventor of the stained canvas technique that other artists like Morris Louis and Kenneth Noland used to remove any separation between color and the canvas (for which they received more attention as Formalists).
+Crucially, she differed from those who followed her because she continuously used a poetic approach to abstraction that was often lyrically rooted to experiences or places.
+I see this as a strength since she makes the otherwise VERY MACHO movement much more varied than it is given credit.
+Arguably, her influence goes far beyond painting and it always exceeded gender.

 Portland has a special relationship to Frankenthaler because it is home to the Clement Greenberg Collection.
 It is doubly telling because Frankenthaler's Spaced Out Orbit (on view at the Portland Art Museum) seems to be a commentary on her's and Greenberg's by then concluded romance but still inextricably tied relationship.
 When that painting appeared in her 1989 MoMA retrospective the lenders name was kept private... only when it entered PAM's collection in 2000 did I learn its true significance.